Frequently Asked Questions

 Q: HOW IS THE PROGRAM FUNDED?

-A: Although TRIAD is part of the Knox County Sheriff's Department, it is not financially funded through any agency.
+A: Although TRIAD is part of the Knox County Sheriff's Office, it is not financially funded through any agency.
 We solely fund ourselves, through donations, fundraisers, and a yearly raffle.
 Small grants are also applied for and received..

 Q: DOES TRIAD HAVE A BOARD OF DIRECTORS?